splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/connect-traces-logs.rst

 The Splunk Distribution of OpenTelemetry .NET supports the all major logging libraries that use the Microsoft.Extensions.Logging library, like Log4Net, NLog, Serilog, and others.

 .. note:: Automatic log to trace correlation only works for .NET applications.
 For .NET Framework use manual correlation.
-See :ref:`manual-otel-dotnet-correlation`.
+See :ref:`manual-trace-logs-correlation-otel`.

 .. _dotnet-otel-enable-log-correlation: